About Parabola Center

 "If you are free, you need to free somebody else.
 If you have some power, then your job is to empower somebody else." – Toni Morrison

 Parabola Center is a nonpartisan think tank of legal professionals and drug policy experts coming together to protect people, not corporations.
-Our mission is to provide everyone with access and tools to participate in the drug policy arena.
+Our mission is to provide everyone with the education, access, and expertise to support cannabis legalization policies that put people and small businesses first.

 Drug laws are changing because of a mass movement of everyday people.
 Our work is for that civil rights movement, which puts equity and justice at the heart of drug policy and promotes a fair, open, and regulated marketplace.